 We have historically financed our operations from a combination of internally generated cash flow, revolving credit borrowings, and various long-term debt arrangements.
-We believe that cash flow from operations and funds available under our current credit facilities and any future replacement thereof will be sufficient to fund the working capital, debt service, dividends and other capital requirements of our current business operations for the foreseeable future.
+We believe that cash flow from operations and funds available under our current credit facilities and any future replacement thereof will be sufficient to fund the working capital, debt service, dividends, and other capital expenditure requirements of our current business operations for the foreseeable future.
 Nevertheless, our ability to generate sufficient cash flows from operations will depend upon our success in executing our strategies.
 If we are unable to (i) realize sales from our backlog; (ii) secure new customer orders; (iii) continue selling products at attractive margins; and (iv) continue to implement cost-effective internal processes, our ability to meet cash requirements through operating activities could be impacted.
 Furthermore, any restriction on the availability of borrowings under our credit facilities could negatively affect our ability to meet future cash requirements.
-In March 2017, we filed a shelf registration statement on Form S-3 with the Securities and Exchange Commission, which has been declared effective, and on which we registered for sale up to \$150 million of certain of our securities from time to time and on terms that we may determine in the future.
+We have an effective shelf registration statement on Form S-3 with the Securities and Exchange Commission and on which we registered for sale up to \$150 million of certain of our securities from time to time and on terms that we may determine in the future.
 Our ability to access this capital may be limited by market conditions at the time of any future potential offering.
 There can be no assurance that any such capital will be available on acceptable terms or at all.

-We declared and paid quarterly dividends aggregating \$0.08 per share in 2018 and \$0.08 per share in 2017.
-We may pay quarterly dividends subject to capital availability and periodic determinations that cash dividends are in the best interests of our stockholders.
+We declared quarterly dividends aggregating \$0.29 per share in 2019 and \$0.08 per share in 2018.
+We pay quarterly dividends subject to capital availability and periodic determinations that cash dividends are in the best interests of our stockholders.
 Future dividends may be affected by, among other items, our views on potential future capital requirements, future business prospects, debt covenant compliance considerations, changes in income tax laws, and any other factors that our Board of Directors deems relevant.
 Any determination to pay cash dividends will be at the discretion of the Board of Directors.